rcamach7/instant-messenger/readme.md

 #### To-Do's

 - Update login page so logo is compatible with both light and dark theme.
-- Update API to anytime a new user is created, I am automatically added as a friend.
 - Create a AI that can chat back and fourth with a user that sends it a message.
 - fix socket bug that makes too many connections upon real-time chat.
 - Add time stamps to messages to indicate when they were sent